uzm99/ENCE_4110_Unai_Zurbano/Lab2/Readme.md

 # Lab 2 — Numbers and Displays (FPGA DE10-Lite)

 This repository documents the second FPGA lab using the DE10-Lite (MAX 10 10M50DAF484C7G).
-The goal is to designing combinational circuits that can perform binary-to-decimal number conversion and binary-coded-decimal (BCD) addition.
+The goal is to design combinational circuits that can perform binary-to-decimal number conversion and binary-coded-decimal (BCD) addition.

 <!-- Table of content -->
 <nav>